🍷

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-• Hirondelle Vineyard estate Cabernet showcases the heart of the property
+• Hirondelle Vineyard estate Cabernet shows the heart of the original property surrounding the winery

-• Carneros Pinot Noir and Chardonnay round out the portfolio
+• Carneros Pinot Noir and Chardonnay extend the Bordeaux-Burgundy logic to cool-climate Burgundian varieties

 Wines to Try